Enrico Ferri (criminologist): Biography

-Ferri was born in Lombardy in 1856, and worked first as a lecturer and later as a professor of Criminal law, having spent time as a student of Cesare Lombroso.
+Ferri was born in 1856 in Lombardy, then part of the Austrian Empire, and worked as a lecturer first and later as a professor of criminal law, having spent time as a student of Cesare Lombroso.
 While Lombroso researched anthropological criminology, Ferri focused more on social and economic influences on the criminal and crime rates.

-Ferri's research led to him postulating theories calling for crime prevention methods to be the mainstay of law enforcement, as opposed to punishment of criminals after their crimes had taken place.
+Ferri's research led him to postulate theories calling for crime prevention methods to be the mainstay of law enforcement, as opposed to punishment of criminals after their crimes had taken place.
 He became a founder of the positivist school, and he researched psychological and social positivism as opposed to the biological positivism of Lombroso.

 Ferri, at the time a radical, was elected to Italian Parliament in 1886.
-In 1893, he joined the Italian Socialist Party and edited their daily newspaper, the Avanti.
-In 1900 and 1904 he spoke out in Congress against the roles of socialist ministers in bourgeoisie governments.
+In 1893, he joined the Italian Socialist Party and edited their daily newspaper, Avanti!.
+In 1900 and 1904 he spoke out in Congress against the roles of socialist ministers in bourgeois governments.

 Ferri favoured Italian neutrality during World War I, and he was re-elected as a Socialist Party deputy in 1921.
 In post-war Italy, he became a supporter of Mussolini's Fascist regime.
 Ferri died in 1929.

-Ferri is mentioned several times by Scipio Sighele as a contemporary colleague and friend in Sighele’s early book “The Criminal Crowd” about mass psychology.
+Ferri is mentioned several times by Scipio Sighele as a contemporary colleague and friend in Sighele’s early book The Criminal Crowd about mass psychology.
 Both sociologists shared more or less the same view about the influence of a crowd on the members of that crowd.
 This fundamental idea was also described by Gabriel Tarde and Gustave le Bon.